 After a medical emergency or hardship due to income loss, your emergency fund can be a lifeline.
-And given the current economic fallout from the COVID-19 pandemic, it’s more important than ever to have a safety net to fall back on in the face of financial distress.
+And given the continued economic fallout from the COVID-19 pandemic, it’s more important than ever to have a safety net to fall back on in the face of financial distress.

 “Unplanned expenses can happen at any time, and nothing helps you sleep better at night than knowing you have some money put away just in case,” says Greg McBride, CFA, chief financial analyst at Bankrate.com.

 But for many Americans, the reality is much less certain.